Hasanragib/GitDemo/README.md

-# you can check the Basic Commands in Git-Commands Repo for your help
+You can check the Basic Commands in Git-Commands Repo